SemanticMediaWiki/SemanticExtraSpecialProperties/README.md

 ## Configuration

-Properties that are planned to be included need to be specified in the "LocalSettings.php" file using the `$sespSpecialProperties` array.
+Properties that are planned to be included need to be specified in the [`LocalSettings.php`][mw-localsettings] file using the `$sespSpecialProperties` array.
 By default the array is empty, i.e. no special property is used.

 Compound customizing for special properties can be maintained as: